Dizzy – The Ultimate Cartoon Adventure

 Dizzy – The Ultimate Cartoon Adventure is an adventure-platform game, the first video game featuring the character Dizzy, an anthropomorphic egg.
 The game was designed by two British brothers, the Oliver Twins.
-Dizzy was published by Codemasters and was released in June 1987.
+Dizzy was published by Codemasters and was released in 1987.

 Gameplay

 The game is a platform adventure where Dizzy must search the fairy tale land of Katmandu for a Leprechaun's Wig, a Cloud's Silver Lining, a Vampire Dux Feather, and a Troll Brew and deposit them in a cauldron to make a potion to defeat the evil wizard Zaks.
 The gameplay involves collecting items and moving to other locations where the item is required; for example, at one point a raincoat is needed to protect against damaging rain.
 This is made more difficult because only one item can be carried at any given time.
 The game includes several lines from J. Milton Hayes' poem The Green Eye of the Yellow God on banners in certain screens, where they serve as clues on how to solve some puzzles.

 Unlike later games in the series, which focus more on the inventory-based puzzles, this game features a very large number of hazards that kill the player on contact.
 With only three lives initially to complete the game, this made the game challenging to complete.